htrgouvea/spellbook/README.md

 ...
 ```

-If you are interested in developing new modules, a good start is to read the [development guide](/wiki/Developer-Guide).
+If you are interested in developing new modules, a good start point is to read the [development guide](/wiki/Developer-Guide).

 ---

 ### Contribution

 - Your contributions and suggestions are heartily ♥ welcome.
-[See here the contribution guidelines.](/.github/CONTRIBUTING.md) Please, report bugs via [issues page](https://github.com/htrgouvea/spellbook/issues) and for security issues, see here the [security policy.](/SECURITY.md) (✿ ◕‿◕) This project follows the best practices defined by this [style guide](https://heitorgouvea.me/projects/perl-style-guide).
+[See here the contribution guidelines.](/.github/CONTRIBUTING.md) Please, report bugs via [issues page](https://github.com/htrgouvea/spellbook/issues) and for security issues, see here the [security policy.](/SECURITY.md) (✿ ◕‿◕)

 ---